outsinre/outsinre.github.com/_posts/2018-03-20-wireguard.md

 Originally, WireGuard is integrated into Linux kernel (module or built-in tree).
 Nowadays, it's under heady development to be cross-platform and widely deployable.

+>The 6th reference (NAT-to-NAT VPN with WireGuard) is worth of reading.

 # Installation

 To install as an external module: